kcelebi/riscv-assembler/README.md

     print(instr)

-## Helper Functions

-Here are a few functions that might be useful:

-### getOutputType()

-This function simply prints the output type that has been initially selected.
-Example usage:

-    cnv = AssemblyConverter("bt") #initially write to binary and text file output_type = cnv.getOutputType()

-    print(output_type)

-This will print to console:

-    bt

-### setOutputType()

-This function allows the option to change the output type after initialization.
-Example usage:

-    cnv = AssemblyConverter("bt") #initially write to binary and text file cnv.setOutputType("p") #now only print to console

-### instructionExists()

-This function returns a boolean for whether a provided instruction exists in the system.
-Example usage:

-    cnv = AssemblyConverter()
-    cnv.instructionExists("add") #yields true
-    cnv.instructionExists("hello world") #yields false

 <!-- ### addPseudo()-->
 For functions that do not exist in the system that are used often, feel free to contact me to have it implemented.
 Most functions are readily available, however, with a growing library it is possible that a pseudo instruction or two slipped past.
 I intend on implementing functions that allow for the user to bypass any shortfalls like this (see [future plans](#future-plans) )